Who Is The Course For?

 By the end of the course, delegates will..

-- Have an awareness of human behavior in fires.
+• Be aware of human behavior in fires.

-- Know how to encourage others to use the most appropriate escape route.
+• Know how to encourage others to use the most appropriate escape route.

-- Know how to search safely and recognise areas that are unsafe to enter.
+• Know how to search safely and recognise areas that are unsafe to enter.

-- Receive additional training in the use of firefighting equipment.
+• Receive additional training in the use of firefighting equipment.

-- Have an understanding of the purpose of any fixed firefighting equipment such as sprinklers or gas flooding systems.
+• Have an understanding of the purpose of any fixed firefighting equipment, such as sprinklers or gas flooding systems.

-- Know the procedure for reporting faults, incidents, and ‘near misses’.
+• Know the procedure for reporting faults, incidents, and ‘near misses’.

 Click here for more information on the ‘Role of a Fire Warden’ (opens in new window)